ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ```
 {: codeblock}

-The following example creates a volume with a `custom` profile.
+The following example creates a first-generation volume with a `custom` profile.
 The volume that is created has 200 MB capacity and can perform 1000 IOPS.

 ```terraform
 resource "ibm_is_volume" "example" {